Monte Carlo methods on compact complex manifolds using Bergman kernels: Conclusion and perspectives

 Building on Berman's seminal work that led to the central limit theorem in \citep{Ber7}, we showed that Bergman ensembles can lead to fast Monte Carlo integration on compact complex manifolds, just like multivariate orthogonal polynomial ensembles (OPEs) yield fast quadrature on compacts of the Euclidean space \citep{BH}.
 The take-home message is that, like OPEs, Bergman ensembles come up with a \emph{fast} central limit theorem for Monte Carlo integration that is also \emph{universal}, in the sense that the asymptotic variance of the central limit theorem is invariant to a suitable change of the reference measure and the kernel.
 Unlike OPEs, however, the dimension in the rate of convergence is now the \emph{complex} dimension of the manifold, which has the important consequence that Bergman ensembles outperform multivariate OPEs for integration in Euclidean spaces of even real dimension.
 Actually, the error rate for Bergman ensembles matches the optimal worst-case rate by \cite{Bak} for functions of class $\mathscr{C}^1$.

-We are currently working on further experiments, to include for instance competitive approaches such as the Dirichlet DPP of \cite{MCA}.
-We also strive to include a reasonable implementation of a Bergman ensemble on the sphere that is \emph{not} the spherical ensemble, by considering a non-uniform reference measure.
-We expect the performance to be similar to the uniform case.

 Future work includes the following tasks, roughly ranked by increasing difficulty.
 We shall first investigate the influence of the smoothness of the integrand on the error decay, in line with \citep{BeBaCh19,BeBaCh20}.
 Then, if we want to make DPPs on arbitrary complex manifolds practical, we need to circumvent the fact that the Bergman kernel is usually only available in the form of asymptotic estimates.
 We should thus investigate the statistical effect of working with an approximate DPP built using these estimates.
+This will be facilitated by recent results \citep{JaKe26Sub} on how to transfer results on the variance of linear statistics from one DPP to another, in particular from an intractable DPP such as the Bergman ensemble on an arbitrary complex manifold and a tractable approximation, obtained using mathematical estimates or a suitable discretization procedure.
 Alternately, it might be possible to use importance sampling with a proposal DPP for which we know how to numerically evaluate the Bergman kernel, for instance, using the Kodaira embedding of a K\"ahler manifold in a complex projective space of higher dimension, where the Bergman kernel is explicit.
+Another source of inspiration is \cite{EtAr26Sub}, who lift repulsive configurations such as DPPs on small-dimensional spaces through fibrations and quasi-Monte Carlo constructions, preserving the statistical benefits of the original DPP.

 Finally, while compact complex manifolds already include important practical settings, such as Bayesian quantum tomography, extending the results to more general manifolds, e.g. with a boundary, would further broaden the applicability of DPP-based Monte Carlo integration.